RoseCityRobotics/common_platform/README.md

    ```
    Replace `n` with your robot number.

-### Teensy Programming

-You can compile and upload Arduino code for a Teensy entirely from the Ubuntu command line without using the Arduino IDE GUI.
-There are a couple of different approaches depending on what tooling you want:

-#### Use Arduino CLI
+### Teensy Programming - Use Arduino CLI

 Arduino provides an official `arduino-cli` tool.
+You can compile and upload Arduino code for a Teensy entirely from the Ubuntu command line.

 1. **Install Arduino CLI:**
    ```bash